NoahBres/LearnRoadRunner/docs/straight-test.md

 - `MAX_RPM` - check the max rpm and make sure that it corresponds with your motor's specced rpm

 - `WHEEL_RADIUS` - this should match your drive train's wheel radius.
-Make sure this isn't diameter.
+Make sure this isn't diameter

 - `GEAR_RATIO` - if this is 1:1 dont worry about it.
 Make sure your ratio is output:input instead of reversed